Qualified journalists wishing to cover 2018 GABF must apply for media credentials.

 Please allow extra time for metal detector screening at the event entrance.
 These machines are similar to the units used at all major U.S. airports and professional stadiums and arenas—all items are subject to screening.

 Credentialed media have access to a space in the Convention Center.
 The media center offers water, coffee, Internet access to conduct business and a Brewers Association staffer on call.
 Equipment storage is available during the sessions, but the room will be locked each night at 10:00 pm.
-No overnight storage of equipment will be allowed.
+Overnight storage of equipment is not permitted.

 |GABF credentialed media will be allowed access to the festival hall 15 minutes before the start of each session.|